 Silicone rubber heaters contain one or more heating elements sandwiched within two pieces of vulcanized silicone rubber.
 The rubber is electrically insulating yet thermally conductive.
 The elements within are thin foil alloys that have been etched.
 They can also be made with wire though this is increasingly less common.
 Silicone rubber heaters are durable and versatile products offering up to 30 watts per square inch with temperatures up to 220°C (428°F) per UL requirements.
 They can be designed to be cut into any shape.
 Their ability to flex makes them suitable for many applications with curved and oddshaped surfaces.
 You can learn more about manufacturing silicone rubber heaters in our Engineer Talk whitepaper.

 Also called Kapton, polyimide heaters are similar to silicone rubber heaters in that they are thin flat etched heating elements.
 They are lighter in weight than silicone and bend more easily.
 Notable is the very good tensile strength of the substrait (polyimide) material.
 While their max temperature limit tends to be a bit lower than silicone rubber they have the ability to dial in very precise temperatures and can do so rapidly.
 Their ultra-thin profile is appealing for applications in electronics, optics, laboratory, medical, aerospace and anywhere things need to be very small and lightweight.
+Applications that require the heating of a lens or glass window will sometimes use a transparent material for the dielectric.

 Thick Film Heaters